Grooming Your Pet at Home

 It’s normal for a clean ear to have some wax in it, but there shouldn’t be any smell to it, or any kind of itching If there is, a vet visit is recommended.

+To clean your dog’s ears, apply some ear cleaning solution like Clear Ear to a cotton round.
 Wipe dirt and wax away from the inner ear, but don’t rub vigorously, as this might cause sores.
 Don’t push too far into the ear, either.

 If your dog has drop ears like a cocker spaniel, wipe the inside of the ear flag as dirt collects there as well.
 The groomers rule of thumb is to clean only what you can see.